 After completing this program, students will have the necessary academic and clinical experience to pursue further study in allied health fields.
 Examples include, but are not limited to, athletic training (available in the department), physical therapy, occupational therapy, physician’s assistant, podiatry, dentistry, and medicine.

-In addition to the general Kinesiology major described above, students interested in teaching physical education and health can choose the Physical Education and Health Teacher Education concentration.
-This concentration leads to K-12 Licensure for teaching physical education and health in North Carolina and many other states.
+In addition to the general Kinesiology major described above, students interested in teaching physical education and health can choose the Physical Education and Health Teacher Education major.
+This major leads to K-12 Licensure for teaching physical education and health in North Carolina and many other states.
 Throughout the program there are opportunities for observation, participation, assisting, and teaching experiences with public school students, including those with special needs.